Michael Ritzwoller is the Director of the Center for Imaging the Earth's Interior. CV

 Recent Classes:

-General Physics I&II, Intermediate Mathematical Physics I&II, Earth and Planetary Physics I, Science and Public Policy.
+General Physics I&II, Intermediate Mathematical Physics I&II, Earth and Planetary Physics I, History and Philosophy of Physics.

 Research: